31 October 2016

 Lia Franca

 Italian postcard.
-Cines-Pittaluga, Roma.
+Photo: Cines-Pittaluga, Roma.

 Miss Trieste

-As Pietro Spirito wrote in Il Piccolo in 2010, Lia Franca is "emblematic and representative of an era of cinema in which the Italian star system was modeled on styles and ways of Hollywood’s star system".
+As Pietro Spirito wrote in Il Piccolo in 2010, Lia Franca is "emblematic and representative of an era of cinema in which the Italian star system was modelled on styles and ways of Hollywood’s star system".

 After that, she performed in Resurrectio/Resurrection (Alessandro Blasetti, 1931), about an orchestra conductor (Daniele Crespi) who premeditates suicide because of his lover dumping him but then is held back by an innocent young girl (Franca), who inspires him and causes his resurrection.
 The film was Italy’s first feature sound film produced, but producers considered it better to release it after La canzone dell’amore, in 1931.
 The film was shot twice after the negative was burned and the film sequestered, but critics had no mercy and still condemned the film.
 Blasetti himself judged it his biggest flop.